 The Ontario Family Law Limited Scope Services Project’s goal is to improve access to family justice for middle income Ontarians by helping lawyers provide more limited legal services to more clients, and helping people, who may not otherwise be able to hire a lawyer, know that other options are available.

 The Project facilitates access to and the use of unbundled family law services through this website that hosts a province-wide roster of trained lawyers willing and able to provide such services.
 Clients can search this Lawyer Directory by location, type of service sought and languages in which services are offered to find family lawyers in their area who may be able to assist.
-The project website also provides information and resources about limited scope legal services, precedents to support lawyers who want to do this work, and tools for clients to help them make the most of the unbundled services that they obtain.
 You can access the Lawyer Directory here.
+The project website also provides information and resources about limited scope legal services, tools for clients to help them make the most of the unbundled services that they obtain, and precedents to support lawyers who want to do this work.

 Province-wide recruitment and training of family lawyers to join the roster is ongoing.
 Requirements include experience in family law practice and the completion of training and continuing education.
 More information about requirements to join the roster.

 Project funding has been made available by the Law Foundation of Ontario’s Access to Justice Fund.

 The Project is supported by a research and evaluation component that will study the perceptions of judges, lawyers and other justice system professionals, as well as clients, regarding the value of this type of service and how it can be improved.
 The Principal Investigator is Dr. Rachel Birnbaum, Professor of Social Work at King’s University College, Western, and the Legal Co-Investigator for the research is Prof. Nicholas Bala of the Faculty of Law at Queen’s University.